 Executive Order 53 directed many Virginia businesses to utilize telework during this public health emergency.
 Under that order, Professional companies may open their doors to essential employees only if telework isn’t feasible.
-Professional entities, such as architecture firms and law offices, should implement telework in Virginia both for their safety and to comply with binding executive actions.
+Therefore, professional entities, such as architecture firms and law offices, should implement telework in Virginia both for their safety and comply with binding executive actions.

 Even as we adjust to the new normal and the economy slowly opens back up, many businesses have reevaluated their telework policies and have considered letting employees continue to work remotely.
-Working from home, whether on a personal computer, work laptop, or internet platform raises unique legal and privacy issues in the Commonwealth.
+However, working from home, whether on a personal computer, work laptop, or internet platform, raises unique legal and privacy issues in the Commonwealth.

 Many professional offices provide confidential client services.
 Attorneys, healthcare providers, and professors must protect certain personal information under state and federal law.
 Most professional offices utilize encrypted software to store client information, and employees may access these platforms from a home office.
-However, an employee’s household members may easily view or access this private data, and slow connections may tempt at-home workers to download confidential information stored securely on the cloud to their private computers.
+However, an employee’s household members may easily view or access this private data.
+Slow connections may tempt at-home workers to download confidential information stored securely on the cloud to their remote computers.
 Personal computers may also automatically store confidential client information or lack the digital security necessary to protect client information under Virginia data privacy laws.

 Drafting an at-home data privacy plan for employees can protect employers from potential lawsuits.
 Consider including the following privacy guidelines in a telework policy:

 Anyone working at home due to the Coronavirus knows that lockdown often leads to less productivity.
 From homeschooling children to entertaining pets, telework can stop and start throughout the day.
-An eight-hour workday often turns into 11 hours of telework.
+As a result, an eight-hour workday often turns into 11 hours of telework.
 This schedule may cause issues for hourly employees, including overtime wage disputes and conflicts with shift workers.

 Get ahead of wage and labor conflicts by drafting a reasonable at-home work policy for employees in light of COVID-19.
-Employers may address the following with the help of an experienced Virginia contract lawyer:
+For example, employers may address the following with the help of an experienced Virginia contract lawyer: